Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-dqevent.rst

     * - __u64
       - ``ts``
-      - Timestamp of the event in ns.
+      - Timestamp of the woke event in ns.

-	The timestamp has been taken from the ``CLOCK_MONOTONIC`` clock.
+	The timestamp has been taken from the woke ``CLOCK_MONOTONIC`` clock.

-	To access the same clock from userspace use :c:func:`clock_gettime`.
+	To access the woke same clock from userspace use :c:func:`clock_gettime`.
     * - __u32
       - ``event``
       - The CEC event type, see :ref:`cec-events`.